shamohammad/Overtaking_DDM/README.md

 By using kinematic equations instead of reading the actual mean distance and TTA the drift-diffusion model fitting is sped up significantly.

 Step 5:
 Run '02_fit_model.py' to initiate the model fitting.
 This part could take a couple of hours.
-It took 4 hours on [PC specs]
+It took in total about 4 hours on a i-9-9900K CPU @ 3.60GHz.

 Step 6:
 Run '03_simulation_models.ipynb' to simulate a range of initial velocity conditions in combination with the two distance conditions (160 m and 220 m).